Alice Boughton: Relationship with Stieglitz

 As Boughton's photography career grew she became noticed by famous photographers in her field, like Alfred Stieglitz.
 It is not known when she met Stieglitz, but it is clear he knew of and admired her work by 1902 when he included two of her works in the inaugural exhibition at his Little Galleries of the Photo-Secession in New York City.
 This relationship continued for many years as in 1906, Boughton was appointed by Stieglitz as a Fellow of the Photo-Secession.
 The Photo-Secession artists worked to "secede" from what they thought was the mainstream art of the time.
-The following year Stieglitz gave her, along with fellow photographers C. Yarnall Abbot and William B. Dyer, an exhibition at the Little Galleries.
+The following year Stieglitz gave her, along with fellow photographers C. Yarnall Abbott and William B. Dyer, an exhibition at the Little Galleries.
 In 1909 she had six of her photographs and an essay called “Photography, A Medium of Expression” published in Stieglitz's journal Camera Work (No 26, April, 1909).

 While Stieglitz was promoting and including her work in his exhibitions, Boughton was also receiving recognition for her photography from other major independent exhibitions around the world, including shows in London, Paris, Vienna, The Hague and New York.

 Later life

 In 1931, Boughton closed her studio and discarded thousands of prints.
 She moved permanently to the home in Brookhaven, Long Island, that she shared with Haskell.

 Boughton died of pneumonia on 21 June 1943.

-Her works are in the permanent collections of the Museum of Modern Art, the British National Portrait Gallery, the George Eastman House, the Amon Carter Museum of American Art, the Brooklyn Museum, the Minneapolis Institute of Arts, the University of Michigan Museum of Art, the Hood Museum of Art, the Metropolitan Museum of Art, the Princeton University Art Museum, and others.
+Her works are in the permanent collections of the Museum of Modern Art, the British National Portrait Gallery, the George Eastman Museum, the Amon Carter Museum of American Art, the Brooklyn Museum, the Minneapolis Institute of Arts, the University of Michigan Museum of Art, the Hood Museum of Art, the Metropolitan Museum of Art, the Princeton University Art Museum, and others.